-A PVC mounting bracket with attachment screws is supplied with each transmitter (see Figure 6 for dimensions).
+A PVC mounting bracket with attachment screws is supplied with each analyzer (see Figure 5 for dimensions).
 The multi-purpose bracket is attached to the rear of the enclosure using the four flat head screws.
-The instrument is then attached to the wall using the four outer mounting holes in the bracket.
-These holes are slotted to accommodate two sizes of u-bolt that may be used to pipe mount the unit.
-Slots will accommodate u-bolts designed for 11⁄2 " or 2" pipe.
+The instrument is then attached to the wall (Figure 6) using the four outer mounting holes in the bracket.
+These holes are slotted to accommodate two sizes of u-bolt that may be used to pipe mount the unit (Figure 7).
+Slots will accommodate u-bolts designed for 11⁄2 or 2" pipe.
 The actual center to center dimensions for the u-bolts are shown in the drawing.
 Note that these slots are for u-bolts with 1⁄4-20 threads.
-The 11⁄2" pipe u-bolt (2" I.D. clearance) is available from ATI in type 304 stainless steel under part number (47-0005).
+The 11⁄2 pipe u-bolt (2" I.D. clearance) is available from ATI in type 304 stainless steel under part number 47-0005

-Figure 6 - Wall or Pipe Mount Bracket
+Figure 5 - Wall or Pipe Mount Bracket